-Digitizing Old Scores
+Digitizing Musical Scores

 As technology continues to progress it is incredibly important that we as humans do not lose the music of previous generations.
 Fires, rot, misplaced papers, faded memory; many things can sweep away our history.
 Countless guzheng creations were lost this way.
 Thankfully we now have tools to preserve our music for future generations.